 Sedlec Ossuary Opening Hours and Tickets

 It is open daily from 9 am to 6 pm.
 Admission is 90 CZK for adults, 60 CZK for students, and 30 CZK for children.
-Sedlec Ossuary tickets are can be purchased at the entrance or in advance online.
+Sedlec Ossuary tickets can be purchased at the entrance or online in advance.